Buddy Clark: Life and career

 Clark was born to Jewish parents in Dorchester, Massachusetts, Tillie (Leibowitz), from Romania, and Nathan Goldberg, from Russia.
 He made his Big Band singing debut in 1932 as a tenor, with Gus Arnheim's orchestra, but was not successful.
 Singing baritone, he gained wider notice in 1934, with Benny Goodman on the Let's Dance radio program.
 In 1936 he began performing on the show Your Hit Parade, and remained until 1938.
 In the mid-1930s he signed with Vocalion Records, having a top-20 hit with "Spring Is Here".
 He continued recording, appearing in movies, and dubbing other actors' voices until he entered the military, but did not have another hit until the late 1940s.

-In 1946 he signed with Columbia Records and scored his biggest hit with the song "Linda" recorded in November of that year, but hitting its peak in the following spring.
+In 1946 he signed with Columbia Records and scored his biggest hit with the song "Linda", recorded in November of that year, but hitting its peak in the following spring.
 "Linda" was written especially for the six-year-old daughter of a show business lawyer named Lee Eastman, whose client, songwriter Jack Lawrence, wrote the song at Lee's request.

 Linda Eastman grew up and married Beatle Paul McCartney.

 1947 also saw hits for Clark with such titles as "How Are Things in Glocca Morra?" (from the musical Finian's Rainbow), which made the Top Ten, "Peg O' My Heart", "An Apple Blossom Wedding", and "I'll Dance at Your Wedding".
 The following year he had another major hit with "Love Somebody" (a duet with Doris Day, selling a million and reaching No. 1 on the charts) and nine more chart hits, and extended his success into 1949 with a number of hits, both solo and duetting with Day and Dinah Shore.
-He also was the narrator of the Disney 1948 musical anthology, Melody Time.
+He was also the narrator of the 1948 Disney musical anthology, Melody Time.
 A month after his death, his recording of "A Dreamer's Holiday" hit the charts.